 We’re not big fans of navel-gazing, but like our good friends at Lawfare, we’ve seen a pretty sharp rise in the more quantifiable ways of tracking our impact and our readership over the past weeks and months.
 In the past two weeks, we set a new record with close to 900,000 page views in a fourteen-day span.
 That number does not include readers who access our content through our media partners.
 For example, we partnered with Foreign Policy and Newsweek in co-publishing and republishing Just Security articles, which resulted in hundreds of thousands of additional page views for those pieces on our partners’ media platforms during the same time period.
+[Update: Since early March, we have also established a partnership with The Atlantic to republish select pieces.]
 Finally, news media references to our articles for Jan-Feb 1 include the following outlets (and authors of the respective Just Security article):

 The reason for the uptick in our readership and media recognition is, we suspect, rather obvious–having everything to do with the felt (and very real) need for sober, thoughtful analyses of the litany of law and policy questions raised by the new Administration.
 (Check out, for example, our new page that includes all our coverage of the immigration and refugee Executive Order.)
 Our business model is special and allows us to deliver independent, expert commentary: We are a non-profit, free of any advertising, with a board of editors and guest authors who volunteer their writing, and a slender but fantastic editorial staff.
 While we’re energized about this increasing visibility and the effect of our work, we’re here to ask you, the readers, for more–to help us continue to sustain (and, we hope, grow) this enterprise.